jonmayer/advent2020/README.md

   have comparison operators.
 Further reading: https://stackoverflow.com/questions/28519997/what-are-rusts-exact-auto-dereferencing-rules

+* Geez, they let just anybody submit crates to crate.io.
+That's a pretty polluted namespace.
+How does anyone separate the good libraries from the abandonware?

 ## See Also

 Some friends of mine have their own solutions on github, too: